 But for others, it generally suits their stage/screen/book jacket personalities very well.
 Not so sure about Iannucci, mind you.
 A full head of hair does seem to be an advantage.

-Lee Evans also scratches his head.
+Lee Evans also has an itch.
 OK, so it’s not strictly a publicity shot.

 Alan Davies mishears the photographer

 Jack Dee is such a master of the craft that he makes it look as if he’s merely resting his head.
 But he’s scratching it, believe me.
 Oh yes.